Frequently asked questions

 Self-service laundrettes for residents are provided on all the residential campuses.

 A wash costs approximately £2.10 to £3 and to dry an average load costs approximately £1.20 to £1.50.
 All of the machines are operated by a 'top up card' system.
-Cards are available from machines located at the launderettes.
+Cards are available from machines located at the laundrettes.

-All communal areas (kitchens, corridors, bathrooms etc.) within student accommodation are cleaned at least once a week by the University's Cleaning Team.
+All communal areas (kitchens, corridors, bathrooms et.) within student accommodation are cleaned at least once a week by the University's Cleaning team.
 The cost of this is included within the students' weekly rent.
 Cleaners do not clean individual bedrooms, but hoovers and other cleaning equipment are provided in each flat.

 All of our rooms have a strict no smoking policy inside the premises.
 There will be designated smoking areas around the campus.